 “Because otherwise, there’s enough people up there who never served in local government and don’t understand how we work and why.

 “And without saying anything negative to being a freshman, I’ve watched freshman come in and be corrupted by leadership right off the bat, that, ‘The cities don’t really know what they’re doing.
 The state’s much more expert in this.’
 And you watch them cave one after the other after the other.”

 One of those freshman representatives, Chip LaMarca of House District 93, said his experience at the local level will prevent that from happening.

 “As we can see from all the way up to the top office in the land, that you don’t have to start at one specific spot and go north,” LaMarca said.

 “But I think it’s helpful.
 I think it’s helpful to have some city experience and helpful to then gain some experience at the county level.
 And then, should you decide you want to go to the state legislature, you’ll have these issues ingrained in who you are.”

 Democrats have accused state Republicans of overreaching when it comes to local issues in recent years.
-But LaMarca, who will be the only Republican House member representing Broward County, said his constituents and local issues lobbied him not to do the same.
+But LaMarca, who will be the only Republican House member whose district lies fully within Broward County, said his constituents and local groups lobbied him not to do the same.

 “One thing everyone said was, ‘Listen, good luck.
 Don’t forget about local government.
 Don’t forget about Home Rule,'” LaMarca recalled.